tcncloud/agi-node/README.md

 #### 2.1 Channel.request

-This property is an object that maps all the AGI initialization variable without the *agi_* prefix (e.g. `agi_calleridname` becomes `channel.data.calleridname`).
+This property is an object that maps all the AGI initialization variable without the *agi_* prefix (e.g. `agi_calleridname` becomes `channel.request.calleridname`).
 Here's a list of all of these variables:

 * `agi_request` - The filename of your script